ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 ## 12).
 What are Views?
 What are Partial Views?
 What are Strongly types Views?
 ViewData , ViewBag and TempData

-**What are Strongly types Views?**

-In ASP.NET Core MVC, there are 3 ways to pass data from a controller to a view
-- Using a strongly typed model object.
-This is also called Strongly typed view.
-- Using ViewData
-- Using ViewBag

-The preferred approach to pass data from a controller to a view is by using a strongly typed view.
-To create a strongly typed view, in the controller action method, pass the model object to the View() helper method.
-Notice, in the example below, we are passing the Employee model object to the View() method.

 ```csharp
 public ViewResult Details()
 {